- Entertainment and Media»

 In 2011, Woody Allen released Midnight in Paris, a romantic comedy fantasy that premiered at the 2011 Cannes Film Festival.
 Starring Kathy Bates, Adrien Brody, Carla Bruni, Marion Cotillard, Rachel McAdams, Michael Sheen, Owen Wilson, Tom Hiddleston, Corey Stoll and Alison Pill, the film grossed $151.1 million at the box office.
 It won the Academy Award for Best Original Screenplay and was nominated for Best Picture, Best Director and Best Art Direction as well as the Golden Globe Awards for Best Motion Picture – Musical or Comedy, Best Director, Best Actor – Motion Picture or Musical Comedy and won the award for Best Screenplay.
 Other awards won include Washington DC Area Film Critics Association for Best Original Screenplay, Writers Guild of America Awards for Original Screenplay, 11h Grande Premio Brasileiro de Cinema for Best Foreign Film and a Grammy Award for Best Compilation Soundtrack for Visual Media.

 Gil, a successful Hollywood screenwriter dreams of writing novels and while he and his fiancée are visiting Paris, Gil falls in love with the city.
-One night, he goes out for a walk and discovers a square where every night at midnight, a magic car show shows up to transport him to 1920s Paris.
+One night, he goes out for a walk and discovers a square where every night at midnight, a magic car transports him to 1920's Paris.

 Midnight in Paris is quite a good film, crafting an important message around a very well done plot.
 At the film’s base, the story is actually pretty interesting: a normal guy who hates what he does and is pretty miserable his present actually gets to go and see the glory days of the past that he longs for so much.
 It’s quite enjoyable to see him get to meet the people that he only knows about because of how they made their marks in history.
 And when his soon to be father-in-law decides to have him followed by a private investigator, it ends up providing a humorous moment where said detective finds himself in pre-revolution France.
 That and what happens when Gil and Adriana are transported to the 1890s shows that the square they are on seems to take them to what they believe to be the best time in history.
 Which really leads into how well the message of the film is crafted.